BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ### Prerequisites
 - [.net 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (x64, 64-bit version) - [Installation Guide](https://learn.microsoft.com/en-us/dotnet/core/install/).

+### Installation

 Download the [latest release](https://github.com/RainOrigami/BattleBitAPIRunner/releases), unpack, configure and start `BattleBitAPIRunner`.
 The modules, dependencies and configurations folder will be created in the same directory as the executable, if you have not specified a different path in the configuration file.
 Modules are loaded upon startup.
-To reload modules the application has to be restarted.
+To reload modules or their configuration,type `reload modulename` or `reloadall` or simply replace the module file, it will automatically be reloaded.

+### Installing modules

+You can find approved modules on [our Discord](https://discord.gg/FTkj9xUvHh).
+We recommend to only download approved modules which have been checked by our staff for malicious or dangerous code.
 Place modules in the modules folder or specify their path in the configuration file.
 Place binary dependencies in the dependencies folder.